Skip to main content

 • Username: Your Snowflake username

-• Token: Paste the PAT you just created
+• PAT: Paste the PAT value you generated

 7. Add any Integration Metadata needed for programmatic integration.